Benwsherer06/Benwsherer06/README.md

 Tools and Technologies I'm Learning:

-Python
+Python,
-JavaScript
+JavaScript,
-Git and GitHub
+Git and GitHub,
-Basic computer troubleshooting
+Basic computer troubleshooting,
-IT fundamentals
+IT fundamentals, and
 CompTIA A+ material

 About Me: